exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

    }
    ```

-1. **Add a constructor** that takes a [JDBC database connection](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html) and user properties as parameters.
+1. **Add a constructor** that takes a [JDBC connection](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html) factory and user properties as parameters.
-    Your IDE could also generate it for you.
+    Or let your IDE generate it for you.
+You might wonder, why you get a factory for a connection instead of a connection.
+This allows your dialect to decide if and when you really need a connection to the remote data source.
+Depending on that source, establishing a connection can be costly, so having full control over connection creation can safe resources and execution time.

     ```java
     /**
      * Create a new instance of the {@link AthenaSqlDialect}.
      *
-    * @param connection JDBC connection to the Athena service
+     * @param connectionFactory factory for the JDBC connection to the remote data source
-    * @param properties user-defined adapter properties */ public AthenaSqlDialect(final Connection connection, final AdapterProperties properties) {
+     * @param properties        user-defined adapter properties */ public AthenaSqlDialect(final ConnectionFactory connectionFactory, final AdapterProperties properties) {
-       super(connection, properties);
+        super(connectionFactory, properties);
     }
     ```